 The SEFSC initiated monitoring annual catch limits (ACLs) using voluntary electronic reporting by dealers in 2011.
 Electronic dealer reporting became mandatory in 2014.
 The resulting systems have allowed the SEFSC to increase the number of ACLs monitored species from about 15 to more than 70 in 2016.
 Additionally the fraction of ACLs with substantial overages has been greatly reduced.
 This progress has been due to the combined efforts of SEFSC, Northeast Fisheries Science Center, Southeast Regional Office and our regional fisheries partners ACCSP and GulfFIN (Table 2 - Dealer ER Costs).
-The capabilities of this system will be improved in 2016/2017 by refining the forecasting with statistical approaches, which may improve accuracy and will provide uncertainty about the estimates.
+The capabilities of this system are being improved by refining the forecasting with statistical approaches, which may improve accuracy and will provide uncertainty about the estimates.